valhuber/ApiLogicServer/README.md

 # Alert

 Recent updates to included libs have broken previous versions of API Logic Server.
+This is fixed in a new version (5.00.06) is now available, and recommended.

-After installing, you can repair your existing install like this (your venv should be active):
+If you are unable to upgrade to the new version, you can repair your existing install like this (your venv should be active):

 ```
 pip install MarkupSafe==1.1.1
 pip install Jinja2==2.11.2
 ```

-A new version (5.00.06) is now available, and recommended.

 &nbsp;&nbsp;